Abu Salim prison: 1996 massacre

 A prisoner protest took place on June 28, 1996.
-Food rations had been drastically cut as a punishment after inmates had escaped a few days earlier.
+Food rations had been drastically cut as a punishment after several inmates had escaped from the prison a few days earlier.
 The revolting prisoners captured two guards while they distributed food.
 One guard died, and the other guards opened fire, killing six prisoners and wounding about 20.
-Government negotiatiors, including Abdullah Senussi, then met with prisoner representatives who asked for improved conditions, care for the sick and trials.
+Government negotiators, including Abdullah Senussi, then met with prisoner representatives who asked for improved conditions, care for the sick and trials.
 Senussi did not accept to put prisoners on trial, but he agreed to the other conditions, once the captured guard was released.
 The prisoners agreed.
 120 injured and sick prisoners were told they would receive medical care and were taken away in buses.
 As it turned out, they would never be seen again.
 The next morning, June 29, many prisoners were rounded up into the courtyards of the central prison, and were shot and killed by gunfire from the rooftops.
 More than 1,200 prisoners were killed over the course of two days.
 About 270 inmates from Block 2 and inmates from Block 1 were not shot, but were moved into the military section of the prison.
 The reason apparently was that the keys captured from the guards did not fit the locks of their cells.
 The commander spared them because he believed they had refused to participate in the uprising.

 The reports by Human Rights Watch were initially based on the testimony of a single former inmate, Hussein Al Shafa’i, who stated that he did not witness a prisoner being killed: "I could not see the dead prisoners who were shot..."
 The figure of over 1200 killed was arrived at by Al Shafa’i calculating the number of meals he prepared when he was working in the prison's kitchen.
 Al Shafa'i's report was later confirmed by other testimonies, including testimonies collected by British journalist Lindsey Hilsum included in her 2012 book Sandstorm.
 She describes the massacre number as an uncertain estimate, because of the government's silence about the whereabouts of prisoners and their condition.
 The captured Mansour Dhao, a prominent figure in the Gaddafi regime, again confirmed the massacre in a BBC interview.

 According to Hisham Matar, those killed were first buried in shallow graves in the six courtyards of the prison right where they had been executed.
 A few months later, their bodies were exhumed, the bones were ground up and dumped into the sea.
 An opposition group, the National Front for the Salvation of Libya, said that the bodies were removed by refrigerator trucks and later transferred to trains.